 Not near the coast.
 Actually ON the coast.
 This was our own fault, and right round the corner from the site, was a bloody coal refinery too!
 Duh!

 Katie had a slow start to the school year in Bathurst, but it slowed down even more in Lake Macquarie.
-The heat made it difficult, we weren’t very well organised, and also Lauren had a fit one day saying she didn’t want to work – which ended up in a crying huff from 9am, to about 3pm.
+The heat made it difficult, we weren’t very well organised, and also Katie had a fit one day saying she didn’t want to work – which ended up in a crying huff from 9am, to about 3pm.
 It was a real trial of wills, and at the end she broke thank goodness – got on with the work and we haven’t looked back since.

 Learning experiences of a different kind